Maripoas Monarca - Monarch Butterfly Exhibit Returns to the Desert Botanical Garden

 Admission to the Marshall Butterfly Pavilion is free for Members and children under 3. $3.50 for the general public with paid Garden admission.

-Mariposa Monarca is generously sponsored by The Steel Foundation with support from The Ferry Family Foundation in memory of Ernest S. and Virginia D. Ferry.
+Mariposa Monarca is generously sponsored by SRP with support from The Ferry Family Foundation in memory of Ernest S. and Virginia D. Ferry.

 Desert Botanical Garden (in Papago Park)